 How to make breakfast fast:

 - Precook your meats – I buy two packages of sausage every week and cook it up all at once.
 That way, I only have to throw a serving in the microwave for 45 seconds and I’m ready to go.
 You can do this with patties, links, bacon, chicken, just pick your meat!
+If you’re on the low histamine diet, be sure to freeze the meat immediately after cooking and defrost it in the microwave just before using it.

 - Precook hard boiled eggs- Boil your eggs for 9 minutes and cool slightly before peeling.
 Place them in a storage container and use them throughout the week.
+If you’re on the low histamine diet, you can still eat the yolks!

 - Precook scrambled eggs- scramble up to a dozen eggs and store them in a container in the fridge.
 Microwave for 30 seconds to reheat.
 Add some low FODMAP cheese before microwaving or top with some low FODMAP Red Tomato Salsa for a little extra kick.

 - Buy precooked ham slices and heat them in the microwave.
+NOT LH appropriate.

 - Heat tater tots in the toaster oven – If you like to have potatoes with your eggs and sausage in the morning, throw some tots in the toaster or regular oven and go on about your business until they’re done.
 If your other items are already pre-cooked, it only takes another minute or two.
 Remember to add extra salt if you’re a POTSie!

 - Have leftovers- it’s often easy to make extra of something when you’re making dinner, so why not do that and save it for your breakfast?
 All you have to do is reheat it and you’re ready to go.
+Remember, if you’re on the low histamine diet, your left-overs should be frozen immediately after cooking and cooling them.

 - Pre-make breakfast burritos – Then pop them in the microwave.
 If you’re short on time, wrap it in a napkin to take with you.